Learning Goals

 console.log(order); // Shows all order details

 node lesson6.js in your terminal to see the output.
-Try changing the values and see what happens.Create an array of 3 students.
-Create one object for each student with name and score.
+Try changing the values and see what happens.let students = ["Asha", "Brian", "Cynthia"];

 let students = [